-“Sharps” is a term referring to any sharp device with points/edges that may cause punctures or cuts, from medical instruments like needles, syringes and lancets, to more domestic items like blades, scissors and broken glass/crockery/plastic.
+“Sharps” refers to any sharp device with points/edges that may cause punctures or cuts, from medical instruments like needles, syringes and lancets, to more domestic items like blades, scissors and broken glass/crockery/plastic.
 Even shards of bone and teeth are classed as sharps.

 Safe management of sharps is covered under UK health and safety legislation.
-Sharps are particularly hazardous when they are contaminated and pose a risk of infection.
+Sharps are particularly hazardous when they’re contaminated and pose a risk of infection.
 Be extra cautious with sharps soiled by blood, body fluid or medication, as they are classed as biohazardous material.

 The following businesses all use various types of sharps: